 Setup the backup

-Next step can be scary, but do not fret.
-In the Server field enter app.koofr.net and for Path enter dav/Koofr/My Backup.
+The next step can seem scary, but do not fret.
+First, check the SSL box.
+In the Server and port field enter app.koofr.net and for Path on server enter dav/Koofr/My Backup.
 The path must start with dav/Koofr/ and the last part My backup is the name of the folder where the backup will be stored.
-You can choose anything, but we decided to use the same name as we used for the backup name in the first step.
+You can choose any folder, but we decided to use the same name as we used for the backup name in the first step.

 Check if everything went OK